gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## n
 -->

+## Upgrade Instructions

+Switch your build to use Gradle 5.3 by updating your wrapper properties:

+`./gradlew wrapper --gradle-version=5.3`

+Standalone downloads are available at [gradle.org/releases](https://gradle.org/releases).

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.